For everyone building on agents

 Search every indexed site at once.

 A vendor MCP can answer questions about itself.
-Lattis answers questions across everyone.
+Sitedex answers questions across everyone.
 That's the capability no single-site integration can replicate — and the reason agent builders reach for it.

 - → "Find a CRM with free tier + webhooks + great API docs."